GSA/ficam-management/_governance/01_esc.md

 - Senior Agency Official for Physical Security (SAOPS)
 - Agency component organizations that manage ICAM programs and capabilities

-The ESC charter should specify the group‘s authority to enforce changes, when necessary, to align ICAM technology, policy, and execution with your agency‘s overall mission.
+The ESC charter should specify the group's authority to enforce changes, when necessary, to align ICAM technology, policy, and execution with your agency's overall mission.

 ## Roles and Responsibilities